All to Know About Greek Yogurt: Nutrition, Benefits & More

 Greek Yogurt Health Benefits

 The amount of protein in Greek yogurt is one of the primary characteristics yogurt lovers have made the switch.
 Protein is valuable for a wide variety of body processes and crucial for fostering lean body mass.

-Especially following a workout, Greek yogurt can act as a recovery option to repair and stimulate muscle growth.
+Especially after a workout, Greek yogurt can act as a recovery option to repair and stimulate muscle growth.

 The bacteria added to yogurt act as powerful probiotics.
 Though the body houses both "good" and "bad" bacteria, probiotics (considered "good" or "helpful" bacteria) may balance out the "bad" bacteria.